 - Preheat the oven to 325°F. Line the bottom and sides of an 8-inch square baking pan with foil, leaving an overhang on two opposite sides.

-- Slice the butter into tablespoon pieces, and combine with the sugar, cocoa, salt, and cardamom in a medium heatproof bowl and set the bowl in a wide skillet of barely simmering water.
-Stir from time to time until the butter is melted and the mixture is smooth and hot enough that you want to remove your finger fairly quickly after dipping it in to test.
-The mixture will still be granular as the sugar will not be dissolved.
+- Pour enough water into a skillet to float a heat-proof mixing bowl.
+Heat the water to barely a simmer.
+Slice the butter into tablespoon pieces, and combine with the sugar, cocoa powder, salt, and cardamom in a mixing bowl.
+Set the bowl on the hot water.
+It needs to float, and not touch the bottom of the skillet.
+If it does, add more water.
+Stir from time to time, using a rubber spatula, until the butter is melted and the mixture is smooth and hot enough that you want to remove your finger fairly quickly after dipping it in to test.
+Note: The mixture will still be granular as the sugar will not be dissolved.

 - Remove the bowl from the skillet and set aside briefly until the mixture is only warm, not hot.
 Stir in the vanilla with a wooden spoon.
 Add the eggs one at a time, stirring vigorously after each one.
 The batter will look thick, shiny, and well blended.